HL7/davinci-ecdx/input/pagecontent/signatures.md

        - The `"srCms"` Signer Commitments header ids **SHALL** match the `Signature.type.code` elements.
        - The `"Sigt"` header timestamp  **SHALL** match `Signature.when`

-    Although verifying the signing certificate helps confirm the identity of the entity signing the Bundle or QuestionnaireResponse, the `Bundle.signature` element is not included in the signature itself, so there is no signed statement about who signed the bundle.
-As a result, the signature's reliability is not 100% guaranteed.
-    {:.bg-warning}

 ##### Sender/Signer Steps

 The following steps outline the process for creating the Signature.